mcarson24/star-trek-50th-tweets/README.md

 She archived her tweets, but the Google Spreadsheet was ugly and a little hard to read so I did this because I was bored.

-I'm pretty much done with this I lost interest quickly.
+I'm pretty much done with this since I lost interest quickly.
 It doesn't look pretty but is easier to navigate then the spreadsheet was.

 After cloning repo, run: